-Mortgage lenders often hire asset management companies to hire out these BPOs.
+Mortgage lenders often hire asset management companies to hire out this BPO.
 These companies set up strict forms and procedures and there are lists of real estate professionals they approve for doing BPOs.
-Real estate agents compete for these BPOs for two reasons.
+Real estate agents compete for this BPO for two reasons.
 First, many do them for the income, especially newer agents or others when business is slow.
 Second, established listing agents will do BPOs with the goal of getting the listing when the home is foreclosed.

-There are two major categories of BPOs, the Drive-By BPO and the Internal BPO.
-The name "Drive By" implies the extent of this BPO, but the task and form requirements can vary for this BPO type.
-Of course, in general, the drive-by BPO will not require the broker to get out of their vehicle nor go into the home.
-However, check the link out to see how this varies significantly by company and situation.
+There are two major categories of BPOs, the drive-by BPO and the internal BPO.
+The name drive-by implies the extent of this BPO, but the task and form requirements can vary for this BPO type.
+Of course, in general, the drive-by BPO will not require the broker to go into the home.

 The Drive-by BPO